jborgers/http-client-monitor/README.md

 # Http Client Monitor
-Demo of monitoring Http Clients (just Apache Http Client for now).
-MBean and test services.
+Library and Demo of monitoring Http Clients (just Apache Http Client for now).

 Http connection pool settings and usage statistics; socket and request configuration are exposed through JMX with MBeans, e.g. visible in VisualVM.